kaarana/digital-safety/README.md

 # digital-safety

-This repository contains revisions of the "Digital Safety Hygiene" guide.
+This repository contains iterations of the "Digital Safety Hygiene" guide published by Kaarana.